demisto/content-docs/docs/integrations/Trust-any-certificate.md

 # Trust Any Certificate
-This document explains how and what happens when SSL verification is disabled in integrations.
+This document explains what happens when SSL verification is disabled in integrations and how to disable it.

 ## Usage